Tulip16/Blog/README.md

+Visit https://tulip16.github.io/Blog/blog-5/html_and_css/index.html to view my blog, developed using html and css only.
+The creative content is original too!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Tulip16/coursera-test1/edit/master/README.md) to maintain and preview the content for your website in Markdown files.